mrismanaziz/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## How do locomotives know where they're going?
+Lots of training